panunu/metropolia-thesis-latex/README.md

 1. Download this project as zip (or fork)
 1. Once logged in ShareLaTeX: Open Project section.
 Then New Project &rarr; Upload Project &rarr; select the zip (otherwise with the paid version you could sync with github (your fork))
-1. Once project opened: from the menu change "compiler" to XeLaTeX and set ``main.tex`` as the main document
+1. Once project opened: from the Menu change "compiler" to XeLaTeX and set ``main.tex`` as the main document